GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-to_upper_in_place| replace:: Modify string in place to be all upper case string

-.. |function-strings-uint| replace:: to be documented
+.. |function-strings-uint| replace:: Convert string to uint.

-.. |function-strings-unescape| replace:: to be documented
+.. |function-strings-unescape| replace:: Unescape string i.e reverse effects of `escape`.
+For example "\\n" is converted to "\n".

-.. |function-strings-write| replace:: to be documented
+.. |function-strings-write| replace:: Returns textual representation of the value.

-.. |function-strings-write_char| replace:: to be documented
+.. |function-strings-write_char| replace:: Writes character into StringBuilderWriter.

-.. |function-strings-write_chars| replace:: to be documented
+.. |function-strings-write_chars| replace:: Writes multiple characters into StringBuilderWriter.

-.. |function-strings-write_escape_string| replace:: to be documented
+.. |function-strings-write_escape_string| replace:: Writes escaped string into StringBuilderWriter.

+.. |structure_annotation-strings-StringBuilderWriter| replace:: Object representing a string builder.
+Its significantly faster to write data to the string builder and than convert it to a string, as oppose to using sequences of string concatenations.

-.. |structure_annotation-strings-StringBuilderWriter| replace:: to be documented
+.. |function-strings-rtrim| replace:: Removes trailing white space.

+.. |function-strings-peek_data| replace:: Passes temporary array which is mapped to the string data to a block as read-only.

+.. |function-strings-modify_data| replace:: Passes temporary array which is mapped to the string data to a block for both reading and writing.

+.. |function-strings-reserve_string_buffer| replace:: Allocate copy of the string data on the heap.